Bkorotko03/yoyocalc/README.md

 # yoyofunc.py functions:

+(All values in SI unless stated or noted otherwise)

 acceleration(r,m,i): Calculates magnitude of acceleration of rotating body r = radius of rotating body at point of contact with the string (m) m = nass of rotating body (kg)